abdulhady89/Multi-Sat-MARL/README.md

 ## 1. Usage

 All core code is located within the onpolicy folder.
-The algorithms/ subfolder contains algorithm-specific code for Centralized PPO, Decentralized PPO or Independet PPO (IPPO), MAPPO, and HAPPO .
+The `algorithms/` subfolder contains algorithm-specific code for Centralized PPO, Decentralized PPO or Independet PPO (IPPO), MAPPO, and HAPPO .

 * The envs/ subfolder contains environment wrapper implementations for the BSK-RL environment.

-* Code to perform training rollouts and policy updates are contained within the runner/ folder - there is a runner for each environment.
+* Code to perform training rollouts and policy updates are contained within the `runner/` folder - there is a runner for each environment.

 * Executable scripts for training with default hyperparameters can be found in the scripts/train_bsk folder.
-The files are named in the following manner: train_bsk_scenario-name_algorithm-name.sh.
+The files are named in the following manner: `train_bsk_scenario-name_algorithm-name.sh`.
-* Python training scripts for each environment can be found in the scripts/train/ folder.
+* Python training scripts for each environment can be found in the `scripts/train/` folder.

-* The config.py file contains relevant hyperparameter and env settings.
+* The `config.py` file contains relevant hyperparameter and env settings.
 Most hyperparameters are defaulted to the ones used in the paper; however, please refer to the appendix of [Official MAPPO paper](https://arxiv.org/abs/2103.01955) for a full list of hyperparameters used.